The Generation Effect: Why Creating Information Beats Reading It

 The additional neural activity during generation may also explain why generation feels more effortful than reading.
 This subjective difficulty is a signal that learning is occurring, not a sign that something is wrong.

 Teachers should start by identifying key concepts that need long-term retention, then design generation activities that target these concepts through partial completion tasks, self-testing, or student-created examples.
 Implementation works best when introduced gradually, starting with 10-15% of class time devoted to generation activities and increasing as students become comfortable.
-Regular cycles of generation, feedback, and re-generation optimize the learning benefits.
+Regular cycles of generation, feedback, and re-generation improve the learning benefits.

 The generation effect offers teachers a straightforward principle: whenever possible, have students produce information rather than receive it.
 This doesn't mean eliminating direct instruction, which remains essential for introducing new concepts.
 Rather, it means following instruction with generation opportunities.